Logiqx/gps-guides/guidance/coros/issues/README.md

 ### Watch Display

-There are a number of niggly display bugs that you may notice during a session:
+There are a number of niggly display bugs that you may notice during a speedsurfing session:

 - New record alerts sometimes say the wrong thing, like "2s" instead of "5 x 10s".
 - Run detection does not understand turns (gybe or tack), so you can sail for hours and only do one run!